(Z53.0) Procedure not carried out because of contraindication

 Treatment and Medical Assistance

-Main goal of the treatment: To restore vision and improve the patient's quality of life.
+Main goal of the treatment: To reduce the symptoms of the disease and improve the patient's overall health.

 Icon